habitat-sh/habitat/components/hab/win/README.md

 # Building a hab Windows Binary

 As Habitat currently does not have first class support for the Windows platform, a pragmatic approach has been taken to build a `hab` binary for Windows.
-A wrapper script called `win-build.ps1` attempts to install any missing pre-requisites and then building a `hab` binary.
+A wrapper script called `build.ps1` will build the binary and, if passed `-Configure`, attempt to install any missing pre-requisites.
 Currently, the following are required on the Mac system performing the build:

 * Chocolatey
 * Win32 builds of libarchive, libsodium, bzip2, zlib, xz, and openssl via a custom Chocolatey package